Shipki La

 Shipki La is one of the World's Most Treacherous Roads

-Shipki La is an international high mountain pass and border post on the India-China border, at an elevation of 3.954m (12,972ft) above the sea level.
+Shipki La is an international high mountain pass and border post on the India-China border, at an elevation of 3,954m (12,972ft) above sea level.
 The border is no longer open for non-residents.

-Set high in the Sutlej valley in the Himalaya mountain range, close to town of Khab, the pass links Kinnaur district in the state of Himachal Pradesh of India, and the Tibet Autonomous Region in People's Republic of China.
-The pass is India's third border post for trade with China after Nathu La in Sikkim, and Lipulekh in Uttarakhand.
+Located high in the Sutlej Valley in the Himalaya mountain range, close to the town of Khab, the pass links the Kinnaur district in the state of Himachal Pradesh, India, with the Tibet Autonomous Region in the People's Republic of China.
+The pass is India's third border post for trade with China after Nathu La in Sikkim and Lipulekh in Uttarakhand.
 The river Sutlej enters India (from Tibet) through this pass.
-The improvements in the road allowed the India-China trade through this road reached new high.
+The improvements in the road allowed India-China trade through this road to reach new heights.

 Can you drive to Shipki La?